shihanrehman/DBRS_InterviewChallenge_2/readme.md

 1.Consider only the 10 most common overall complaint types.
 For each borough, how many of each of those 10 types were there in 2017?

-2. Consider only the 10 most common overall complaint types.
+2.Consider only the 10 most common overall complaint types.
 For the 10 most populous zip codes, how many of each of those 10 types were there in 2017?

-3. Considering all complaint types.
+3.Considering all complaint types.
 Which boroughs are the biggest "complainers" relative to the size of the population in 2017?
 Meaning, calculate a complaint-index that adjusts for population of the borough.

 Commit the code to a git repo.
 In case you can't get Part B to work, at least get this repo pushed up to Github/Gitlab or the like so you can share it with us.